thanhtungvudata/thanhtungvudata.github.io/index.md

 ---
 🌟 **About Me**

-I am a data scientist and researcher with a strong foundation in machine learning, optimization, and applied AI, backed by a PhD and international experience across academia and industry.
+I am a consultant, a data scientist and a research scientist with a strong foundation in machine learning, optimization, and applied AI, backed by a PhD and international experience across academia and industry.
 I am passionate about applying data science to advance interdisciplinary research and enable evidence-based decision-making.
 In particular, I enjoy bridging the gap between complex technical challenges and practical solutions, working collaboratively with diverse teams to deliver impactful, scalable outcomes.

 - **Versatile Skill Set**: 4+ years in Applied Machine Learning, Generative AI, and Optimization.
 - **Analytical Excellence**: Highly skilled in solving complex problems scientifically and engineeringly.